overture-stack/prelude/apps/readme.md

 All localized applications are included in this folder, this includes:

 - Stage: A React-based UI scaffolding for data portals
-- CSV-processor: A command-line tool for processing CSV files into Elasticsearch
+- Composer: A command-line tool for processing CSV files into Elasticsearch

-## CSV-processor
+## Composer

 A Node.js command-line tool for processing and uploading CSV files to Elasticsearch, featuring validation, error handling, and mapping generation